 After finishing Tales For Your Monkey’s Mind, I decided that the book should be illustrated.
 I did not realize this decision would take me on a journey that would last three-and-a-half years.
 I had a specific idea of what scenes I wanted illustrated, and the style I wanted to use.
-When I was a child I loved the illustrations in the black and white Grimm’s Fairy Tale Anthologies and in Alice In Wonderland.
+When I was a child I loved the illustrations in the black and white Grimm’s Fairy Tale Anthologies and Alice In Wonderland.
 I was also fascinated by Shel Silverstein’s Where The Sidewalk Ends.
 The stories in Tales For Your Monkey’s Mind were written to be timeless, and I thought black and white line drawn illustrations would be perfect.
-So I took this idea and went off in search of an illustrator.
+So I took this idea and went off in search of an illustrator, not realizing how difficult it would be to find one.

-I never realized how difficult it would be to find an illustrator.
-I had created a world for my stories to exist in.
-The world had a certain feeling and look to it, and I needed someone that could see, and then draw, my world.
+I created a world in which my stories would exist.
+The world has a certain feeling and look to it, and I needed someone that could see, and then draw, my world.
 Over the next two-and-a-half years I went through three illustrators, one of which illustrated half the book.
-But the illustrations never matched the style I was trying to create, or the world I had written.
+But the illustrations never matched the style I was trying to create, or the world I was trying to present.

-Just as I was considering the possibility of publishing Tales For Your Monkey’s Mind without illustrations, I was at Starbucks and a man asked me why I was pulling my hair out.
-I told him my story, and he told me that he knew of an illustrator – and that is how I met Tom Fee.
+Just as I was considering the possibility of publishing Tales For Your Monkey’s Mind without illustrations, I was at Starbucks and a man asked me why I was pulling my hair out of my head (true story).
+I told him that I was having no luck in finding an illustrator for my book, and he told me that he knew of one– and that was the moment my luck changed, and how I met Tom Fee.